BRUCEYFK/BRUCEYFK-academic/content/publication/conference-HHY/index.md

 publication: In *2023 42nd Chinese Control Conference (CCC)*
 # publication_short: In *CCC*

 abstract: 6D pose estimation from a given input image is a key technology in computer vision and robotics, which has been broadly leveraged in robot operations, autonomous driving, and augmented reality.
+The current mainstream methods fall into two main categories, either regressing the rotation and translation directly from the image or constructing a 2D-3D correspondence and then solving the poses indirectly via PnP.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.